bitpay/wallet/README.md

 ## Copay Backups and Recovery

 Copay v1.2 use BIP39 mnemonics for backing up wallets.
 The standard BIP44 is used for wallet address derivation.
-Multisig wallets uses P2SH address, while non multisig wallets use P2PKH.
+Multisig wallets use P2SH addresses, while non-multisig wallets use P2PKH.

-Information about Backup and recovery procedures is available at https://github.com/bitpay/copay/blob/master/backupRecovery.md
+Information about backup and recovery procedures is available at https://github.com/bitpay/copay/blob/master/backupRecovery.md

 Previous versions of Copay use files as backups.
 See the following section.

-It is possible to recover funds from a Copay Wallet without using Copay or the Wallet Service, check the [Copay Recovery Tool](  https://github.com/bitpay/copay-recovery)
+It is possible to recover funds from a Copay Wallet without using Copay or the Wallet Service, check the [Copay Recovery Tool](https://github.com/bitpay/copay-recovery)

 ## Wallet Export format